zx80/flask-simple-auth/docs/DOCUMENTATION.md

   Another benefit of token is that it avoids sending passwords over and over.
   The rational option is to use a password scheme to retrieve a token and then to use it till it expires.
-This can be enforced by setting `FSA_AUTH` to `token` and to only add `auth="basic"` on the login route used to retrieve a token.
+This can be enforced by setting `FSA_AUTH` to `token` and to only add `authn="basic"` on the login route used to retrieve a token.

   Token expiration can be understood as a kind of automatic logout, which suggests to choose the delay with some care depending on the use case.